yimengli46/habitat_tools/README.md

 conda create --name habitat_py37 python=3.7
 source activate habitat_py37
 ```
-You can install Habitat-Lab and Habitat-Sim following instructions from [here](https://github.com/facebookresearch/habitat-lab "here").
+You can install Habitat-Lab and Habitat-Sim following instructions [here](https://github.com/facebookresearch/habitat-lab "here").
 We recommend installing Habitat-Lab and Habitat-Sim from the source code.
 We use `habitat==0.2.1` and `habitat_sim==0.2.1`.
 Use the following commands to set it up: